RenderKit/ospray/doc/mpi.md

 frames.
 In this case, the API expects all calls (both created objects and parameters) to be the same on every application rank, except each rank can specify arbitrary geometries and volumes.
-Each renderer will have its own limitations on the topology of the data (i.e. overlapping data regions, concave data, etc.), but the API calls will only differ for scene objects.
-Thus all other calls (i.e. setting camera, creating framebuffer, rendering frame, etc.) will all be assumed to be identical, but only rendering a frame and committing the model must be in lock-step.
-This mode targets using all available aggregate memory for very large scenes and for "in-situ" visualization where the data is already distributed by a simulation app.
+Each renderer will have its own limitations on the topology of the data (i.e., overlapping data regions, concave data, etc.), but the API calls will only differ for scene objects.
+Thus all other calls (i.e., setting camera, creating framebuffer, rendering frame, etc.) will all be assumed to be identical, but only rendering a frame and committing the model must be in lock-step.
+This mode targets using all available aggregate memory for huge scenes and for "in-situ" visualization where the data is already distributed by a simulation app.

 Running an Application with the "offload" Device